-The two-year fellowship is an ideal position for a transactional lawyer interested in developing teaching and supervisory abilities in a setting that emphasizes a dual commitment—clinical education of law students and the promotion of social enterprise and sustainable business.
+The two-year fellowship is an ideal position for a transactional lawyer interested in developing teaching and supervisory abilities in a setting that emphasizes a dual commitment—clinical education of law students and transactional law employed in the public interest.
 The fellow will have several areas of responsibility, with an increasing role as the fellowship progresses.
 Over the course of the fellowship, the fellow will: (i) supervise students in representing nonprofit organizations and social enterprises on transactional, operational, and corporate governance matters, (ii) share responsibility for teaching seminar sessions, and (iii) share in the administrative and case handling responsibilities of the Clinic.
 Fellows also participate in a clinical pedagogy seminar and other activities designed to support an interest in clinical teaching and legal education.
 Successful completion of the fellowship results in the award of an L.L.M. in Advocacy from Georgetown University.
-The fellowship start date is July 1, 2015, and the fellowship is for two years, ending June 30, 2017.
+The fellowship start date is August 1, 2017 and the fellowship is for two years, ending July 31, 2019.

 health and dental benefits, and all tuition and fees in the LL.M. program.
 As full-time students, teaching